 - 16.3.1.
-Any unit member who is not a member of SDEA/CTA/NEA, or who does not make application for membership within thirty (30) days of the operative date of this Section or within thirty (30) days from the date of commencement of assigned duties within the bargaining unit, whichever occurs later, shall: - 16.3.1.1.
+Any unit member, with the exception of visiting teachers, who is not a member of SDEA/CTA/NEA, or who does not make application for membership within thirty (30) days from the date of commencement of assigned duties within the bargaining unit shall: - 16.3.1.1.
 Become a member of the Association through payroll deduction or pay the annual dues in one (1) lump sum payment to the Association, or - 16.3.1.2.
 Pay a service fee, the amount of which is determined by the Association and authorized by Section 3540.1(i)(2) of the Government Code and consistent with legal requirements; provided that it shall be the sole responsibility of the Association to ensure that such fee is legally determined and legally appropriate.
 The fee shall be paid through payroll deduction or may be paid in one (1) lump sum payment to the Association, or - 16.3.1.3.
 Request exemption status from the Association (see Section 16.4. below).
 The amount equivalent to the fee described in Section 16.3.1.2. must be paid to a non-religious, non-labor charitable organization which is exempt from Title 26 of the Internal Revenue Code.
-The fee may be paid through payroll deduction (if available) or in one (1) lump sum payment to one of the charitable organizations listed below: - a.
+The fee may be paid through payroll deduction (if available) or in one (1) lump sum payment to one of the charitable organizations listed below:

+- a.
 Association of Retarded Citizens - b.
 Neighborhood House of San Diego - c.
-San Diego Unified School District Scholarship Fund - 16.3.2.
+San Diego Education Association Scholarship Fund. - 16.3.2.
 In the event that a non-member does not pay such fee directly to the Association or does not qualify as an objector exempt from the fee, the Association shall so inform the District in writing, with a copy to the unit member, certifying these facts and the correct amount of the fee owed.
 The District shall then begin automatic payroll deduction as provided in Education Code Section 45061.